blitz-js/blitz/README.md

 <br>

-Blitz brings back the **simplicity and conventions** of server rendered frameworks like Ruby on Rails while preserving everything we love about React and client-side rendering!
+Blitz brings back the **simplicity and conventions** of server-rendered frameworks like Ruby on Rails while preserving everything we love about React and client-side rendering!

 Blitz is the framework for the 99% of us at companies with <100 employees.
 This means **we don't force you to use advanced technologies like GraphQL**.
 We let you add advanced technologies on your terms and at your pace.